ndimov/icpc-notebook/README.md

 # ICPC-Notebook
 Notebook for WashU at ICPC.
 Sources adapted from INSA Lyon, which are mainly from Razvan Stancioiu and the Stanford University ACM team.
+Additional snippets from [IME++](https://github.com/imeplusplus/icpc-notebook/), mostly taking ones that appear in https://cp-algorithms.com/

 # Usage
 C++ and Python notebook files are located in the cpp/ and python/ directories, respectively.